reallyfancy/make-play-code-unity-and-cake/session-1/README.md

 ## Coding basics

-We learned that code can be broken down into two main types: data and instructions.
-The technical names that we’ll be using from now on are **_variables_** for data and **_functions_** for instructions.
+We learned that code can be broken down into a few parts The parts that we looked at today are variables, functions, conditionals and operators.

 ### Variables

-Variables are pieces of information that we want to remember and use later.
+A **_variable_** is a piece of information that we want to remember and use later.
 A variable has a name and a value.
 A real world example of a variable is a contact in your phone - it has a name (the person’s name) and a value (the person’s phone number).

 In the sample project, there is a variable with a name of *candlesNeeded*.
 This variable is used to determine how many candles the player needs to collect to complete the game.

 ### Functions

-A function is a set of instructions that is followed in order.
+A **_function_** is a set of instructions that is followed in order.
 When the program is told to follow that particular set of instructions, we say that the function has been **_called_**.

 We’ll look at functions in more detail next week, but we can think of the connected blocks in Scratch as being like functions.
 When we send a message in Scratch, this is a way of calling these functions.